-The most important thing about blowing your nose it the force you put behind it.
+The most important thing about blowing your nose is the force you put behind it.
 If there is no force, it is simply not going to clear the airways.

-Ask your Toddler to take a big breath, put their lips together (like they are whistling) and push the air out as fast as they can.
+Ask your toddler to take a big breath, put their lips together (like they are whistling), and push the air out as fast as possible.
 Try that a few times.

-Once they get the hang of it, you simply explain that the air needs to come out of their nose that fast.
-This exercise is purely to get them to understand that the air needs to leave quickly for it to work.
+Once they get the hang of it, you explain that the air needs to come out of their nose that fast.
+This exercise is purely to understand that the air needs to leave quickly for it to work.

 3. Work on the nostrils